-Heat Map is the perfect solution for you if to want to highlight the crucial data points in a table or a range.
+Heat Map is the perfect solution for you to highlight the crucial data points in a table or a range.

 Let us see a simple example:

 In the next section, we’ll show you how to use a color map.
-Don’t forget: a heat map can be a great choice if you are working on a sales-related excel dashboard.
+Don’t forget: a heat map can be a great choice if working on a sales-related excel dashboard.

 Build Conditionally Formatted Heat Maps

 Please, take a look at this example below!

 We want to get information about the sales performance by products and year.
 But, unfortunately, time is money, so we need to take a quick overview throughout the periods.

 If you want to find the best-performing product in 2020, it’s easy to find the solution.
 But what if you have hundreds of different products?
 It looks like manual work can be a time-consuming project.